The legals are straightforward, and shouldn't stop any one from going on or hosting a placement

 Here are some of the confusing elements to do with family members hosting placements:

-Health & Safety policy, Risk Assessment, Safeguarding.
-For these things, when a family member hosts a placement, there are no differences from any other type of placement, including when the placement is at a family businesses.
+- Health & Safety policy, Risk Assessment, Safeguarding.
+For these things, when a family member hosts a placement, there are no differences from any other type of placement, including when the placement is at a family business.

 Good stuff from elsewhere